LucasJMO/E6Plus/classes/Cleric.md

 This bonus feat is in addition to the feat that a character of any class gets from advancing levels.
 The cleric is not limited to the categories of item creation feats, metamagic feats, or Spell Mastery when choosing these feats.

-**Lay on Hands**: Beginning at 4th level, a cleric gains the ability to heal the wounds of others (not her own) by touch.
+**Lay on Hands**: Beginning at 4th level, a cleric gains the ability to heal wounds by touch.
 Each day she can heal a total number of hit points of damage equal to her cleric level*10.
 Lay on hands can be used as a full round action or two full round actions.
 If used as a full round action the cleric may choose to heal for a number of d6 equal to or less then her class level.
 If used with two full round actions the cleric can heal any amount she chooses.

 Using lay on hands provokes an attack of opportunity and if the cleric is damaged she must succeed on a concentration check of DC 10 + damage dealt or she cannot use lay on hands.